Why Water Is A Universal Solvent

 While water is an excellent solvent for many substances, it is not a universal solvent in the strictest sense.
 It cannot dissolve all substances, particularly nonpolar compounds.
 The hydrophobic effect, while important in biological systems, limits water's ability to dissolve oils, fats, and other nonpolar molecules.

 Despite these limitations, water's exceptional solvent properties make it indispensable for life.
-Its ability to dissolve a wide range of substances, facilitate chemical reactions, and regulate temperature makes it the ideal medium for biological processes.
+Its ability to dissolve a wide range of substances, support chemical reactions, and regulate temperature makes it the ideal medium for biological processes.

 The Importance of Water Quality